UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 ## Perceptron

-The perceptron models a single artificial neuron.
+The perceptron models a single neuron.

 * Input vector
 * Weights and bias